 Berlin School of Economics students enroll at the university, where their supervisor holds a professorship, and that university will award your doctoral degree.
 Typically this is one of the participating universities of the Berlin School of Economics: Humboldt-Universität zu Berlin, Freie Universität Berlin, Technische Universität Berlin, University of Potsdam, ESMT Berlin and Hertie School.

 It usually takes about four to five years (full-time study) to complete the program.

 No. The Berlin School of Economics PhD Program is a full-time program that requires your full-time participation in courses and research.

 Job offers are regularly announced via email or can be found on the respective partner university’s/ institute’s website.

 No, although it will be beneficial for living in Berlin of course.

 No, acceptance in our program is of general nature and not based on an existing supervision agreement.
 You will have time to choose a supervisor during the first year of the program.

-Since BSE is a cooperation of various academic institutions in Berlin, our faculty covers a broad range of fields.
+Since the Berlin School of Economics is a cooperation of various academic institutions in Berlin, our faculty covers a broad range of fields.
 You will find information on our faculty members at each institution's website.

 No general assessment can be made whether previous courses can be accredited.
 Decisions are made on a case-by-case basis.
 In general, only credits can be transferred/ approved, but not grades.

-Application is done online via our application portal starting in November of each year (more information on the application [Link zu 02_04_Application]).
+Application is done online via our application portal starting in November of each year (more information on the application).
 Please complete and submit your application as quickly as possible, as referees must also submit their letter of recommendation before the deadline!
 Incomplete applications as well as applications sent via email will not be considered.